- Is the light output of the Foreverlamp LED replacement lamps equivalent to the Metal Halide or High Pressure Sodium lamps it replaces?

 - Are the Foreverlamp LED replacement lamp suitable for installation with electronic as well as magnetic ballasts?

-No. The Foreverlamp series is only suitable for use with pulse- or probe-start magnetic ballasts, using E39/EX39 mogul base, or in the Foreverlamp fixture with electronic driver.
+The Foreverlamp GS, HS, PS, and J series lamps are only suitable for use with CWA type pulse- or probe-start magnetic ballasts, using E39/EX39 mogul base, or in the Foreverlamp fixture with electronic driver.
+The lamps have been tested with a variety of CWA type magnetic ballasts but not all ballasts.
+Any CWA magnetic ballast for E39 or EX39 sockets should be compatible.
+For a list of tested ballast please click here.

 - Can I connect the Foreverlamp LED replacement lamp directly to a line voltage?